-CLARISSA JACOBSON is a screenwriter, voice over artist, actress and producer of her own content who is originally from Minnesota - land of sky-blue waters, tater-tots, and the best State Fair in the world!
+CLARISSA JACOBSON is a screenwriter and filmmaker who creates original content under her Rebel Minx Banner.
+She’s originally from Minnesota - land of sky-blue waters, tater-tots, and the best State Fair in the world!

-She is best known for being the writer, producer, and creator of the multi-award-winning comedy/horror short - Lunch Ladies - based on her feature.
-The short went to over 100 film festivals, won thirty-nine awards, and secured distribution all over the world on Amazon's Prime Video, DarkMatterTV, Kanopy, Troma Now, and more.
+Clarissa is best known for being the writer, producer, and creator of the multi-award-winning comedy/horror short - Lunch Ladies - based on her feature.
+The short went to over 100 film festivals, won forty-three awards, and secured distribution all over the world on Amazon's Prime Video, DarkMatterTV, Kanopy, Troma Now, and more.

 Her journey with the film became the catalyst for her first book: I Made A Short Film Now WTF Do I Do With It (a guide to film festivals, promotion, and surviving the ride).